Stellarium/stellarium/BUILDING.md

 Then configure a Debug build and select a test... application to be executed.

 Please try to test your changes before committing to master.
-Our automated [Travis](https://travis-ci.org/github/Stellarium/stellarium) and
+Our automated [GitHub Actions](https://github.com/Stellarium/stellarium/actions/workflows/ci.yml) and
 [AppVeyor](https://ci.appveyor.com/project/alex-w/stellarium) builds will signal failure when tests don't complete.

 To execute all unit tests in terminal please run: